altaga/Paw-Monitor/README.md

 ### Lambda Creation:

-Create a "LocationLambdaPawnON" Lambda Function.
+Create a "LocationLambdaPawnMonitor" Lambda Function.

 Note: Use your already created SNS ARN.